25 GMAT Test-Day Tips

 TTP PRO TIP:

-Practice tests serve as a valuable tool in your GMAT prep.
+Practice tests are a valuable tool in your GMAT prep.
 However, taking full-length GMAT practice tests right before your official test is not a wise move.

 Remember that practice tests are barometers of your skill at a certain point in time.
 In other words, a primary function of a practice test is to see how you are scoring at a particular point in your prep.

-However, much of the learning that comes from taking practice tests has little to do with taking the practice test itself.
-The core learning comes from reviewing what you did well and not so well, and then designing a plan to shore up your weak areas.
+However, much of the learning that comes from practice tests has little to do with taking the test itself.
+The core learning comes from reviewing what you did well and not so well, then designing a plan to address your weaknesses.
 With just a few days before the exam, you probably won’t have time to effectively study these weak areas.

 In addition, it takes a lot of energy to take a full-length practice test.
 As we’ve mentioned, you don’t want to wear yourself out in the days leading up to your GMAT.

-If you’ve studied properly and strategically, these last few days will provide you little value as far as learning new information.
-Instead of trying to cram new knowledge in the days before your exam, do some light studying and review, reinforcing what you already know.
+If you’ve studied properly and strategically, these last few days provide little value in terms of learning new information.
+Instead of trying to cram new knowledge in the days before your exam, do some light studying and review.
+Reinforce what you already know.
 Give your brain and body a break; you’ll need them to be well-rested come test day.

 TTP PRO TIP: